LaxmidharPenta/CODSOFT/SpamSMSDetection/README.md

 🔍 Project Overview

 This project is an intelligent system that classifies SMS messages as spam (unwanted messages) or ham (legitimate messages).
-It leverages Machine Learning with TF-IDF vectorization to convert text messages into numerical features and train models for accurate spam detection.
+It uses Machine Learning with TF-IDF vectorization to convert SMS text into numeric features and train models for accurate spam detection.

 🎯 Goal: Help users automatically filter unwanted SMS messages.